Public service residence allowance

 If you work within the boundaries of a new agglomeration, you will receive the highest percentage applicable within the agglomeration.

-The residence allowance is paid to you every month as your index salary.
+The residence allowance is paid monthly like your index treatment.

-It evolves in the same proportions as your index treatment.
+It is paid in the same proportions as your index salary, in particular in the following situations: